johnnyedev/bookbot/README.md

 # bookbot

-BookBot is a simple python project that takes book text as an input file and produces statstics on the number of words and a descending order of character appearances.
+BookBot is a simple Python project that takes book text as an input file and produces statstics on the number of words and a descending order of character appearances.

 ### Example:

-#### Command:
+Command:
 python3 main.py ./mobydick.txt

-#### Output:
+Output:
 ============ BOOKBOT ============
 Analyzing book found at books/mobydick.txt...
 ----------- Word Count ----------